Environmental Studies, Huxley College of the Environment

 Why Consider an Environmental Policy Major?

 Do you want to use your knowledge and skills to promote positive change in the environment?
-Do you love solving problems and implementing shared visions in both natural settings and urban communities?
+Do you love solving problems and implementing shared visions in both natural settings and the policy arena?
 Are you interested in the laws and policies that govern environmental change?
 Then Environmental Policy is the major for you.

 How to Declare (Admission and Declaration Process):

-You can declare yourself as an Environmental Studies (ENVS) major at any time, and there are several advantages to declaring during your freshman or sophomore year.
-Once you are declared as a phase I major you are assigned a Huxley faculty advisor based on your interests at the time of declaration.
-You can then meet with your faculty advisor to discuss which courses to take and when, how to prepare for graduate school or a future career, or simply to get assistance navigating through the Huxley curriculum.
-Your email is added to an email distribution list for Huxley majors so you will begin to receive notifications and general announcements, as well as information about jobs, internships, or research opportunities.
+At any time, you can declare yourself as a pre-major with interest in environmental policy or any other major in the Department of Environmental Studies.
+There are several advantages to declaring an Environmental Studies department pre-major during your freshman or sophomore year.
+Once you are declared as a pre-major you are assigned a Huxley professional advisor and a faculty advisor based on your academic interests.
+Your professional advisor can help you understand graduation requirements and how to navigate through the Huxley curriculum.
+Your faculty advisor can discuss with you which courses to take, and when, and give you advice about how to prepare for graduate school or a future career.
+As a pre-major, your email is added to an email distribution list for Huxley majors so you will begin to receive notifications and general announcements.
+Pre-major status will also give you access to priority registration for some classes.